delta-db/deltadb-server/CONTRIBUTING.md

 to test outside the VM, assuming you have Firefox and Chrome installed.

-Running Tests Without Code Coverage In Any Browser Manually
+Running Tests In Any Browser Manually

-    $ npm run dev-server
+    $ npm run browser-server
-    $ ./test/server # in a separate window
+    $ ./test/deltadb-server # in a separate window
     Point any browser to http://127.0.0.1:8001/test/index.html
     You can also run a specific test, e.g. http://127.0.0.1:8001/test/index.html?grep=mytest